LAX (album): Critical response

-Despite favorable reviews by critics and audiences, Game was critical about his album and says: "If I had a choice, I would say fuck L.A.X. and R.E.D. because I was kind of lost in trying to re-find the love for hip-hop."
+Geffen, Interscope".
+He gives a similar statement about LAX in retrospect: "L.A.X., I was kind of lost, but my fans were pleased." said the rapper.
+He added: "If I had a choice, I would say fuck L.A.X. and The R.E.D.
+Album because I was kind of lost in trying to re-find the love for hip-hop."
 He also doesn't feel the album was perfect by his standards compared to his previous album.